manleviet/manleviet.github.io/docs/ca-cdr-v2/index.md

 which can be utilized in all three phases of KBE, i.e., design, testing and debugging, and configuration.

+{: .important-title }
+> Citing
+>
-*If you use my implementations in your research, please cite the papers listed in the References.*
+> If you use my implementations in your research, please cite the papers listed in the [References].

 <!-- --- -->